pkulchenko/fullmoon/README.md

 using parameter names (`params.multipart.more`).
 Each of the elements is also a table that includes the following fields:

 - data: the main field with the content.
-It containts a **string** with the content or a **table** in the case of recursive multipart messages.
+It contains a **string** with the content or a **table** in the case of recursive multipart messages.
 - headers: a table with headers (as keys, **all lowercase**) and their content as values.
 This table is always present, but may be empty.